KenjiroShiraishi/ai-redflag-checklist/README.md

 - AI acts as an **information-organizing assistant**, not as a diagnostic system.
 - Human judgment is always required for referral decisions.
 - Anonymized data and prompt/output PDFs can be shared via OSF for transparency.
+- Written informed consent for case publication has been obtained from the patient in the referral case.

 ---